saxenavaibhav/AWS-SAA-C02-Course/README.md

 #### Inline Policies and Managed Policies

-- Inline Policy: grants access and assigned on each accounts individually.
+- Inline Policy: grants access and assigned on each accounts individually (3 isolated bts of JSON).
+Not a best practice.
+Changing access would mean changing it for all accounts individually.
+Useful for exceptions to normal access rights you want to grant (e.g. Giving more access rights or removing certain access right for a user).
-- Managed Policy (best practice): one policy is applied to all users at once.
+- Managed Policy (best practice): Created as their own object. one policy is applied to all users at once.
+If you have a common set of rights that you want to give to a lot of users, you shouls use managed policy.
+Change the policy => Immediately impact all users it is attached to.
+  - AWS Managed policies (managed by AWS)
+  - Customer Managed policies (You can create an manage these)

 ### IAM Users